 Approximately two-thirds of the site is planted.
-The remaining areas are occupied by existing buildings and circulations of the facility.
-Renovation will substantially increase the paved surfaces with no negative impacts on existing drainage conditions.
+The remaining areas are occupied by existing buildings and circulation facilities.
+New construction will increase the paved surfaces with no negative impacts on existing drainage conditions.

 3.4.2 Subsurface

 Previous investigations indicate generally stable soil conditions in the western (Ewa) portion of the site.
 Layers encountered during borings consist of 3 to 4 feet of fill, clay and/or silty clay, and a coral stratum.
 In the eastern (Diamond Head) portion, the same subsurface conditions were encountered with a significantly deeper layer of fill (15 feet).
 Special foundations for the new construction will probably not be required.